jupyter/nbclient/README.md

 # nbclient

+**NBClient** lets you **execute** notebooks.

-**NBClient**, a client library for programmatic notebook execution, is a tool for running Jupyter Notebooks in different execution contexts.
+A client library for programmatic notebook execution, **NBClient** is a tool for running Jupyter Notebooks in different execution contexts, including the command line.
 NBClient was spun out of [nbconvert](https://nbconvert.readthedocs.io/en/latest/)'s former `ExecutePreprocessor`.

-**NBClient** lets you **execute** notebooks.

 ## Interactive Demo